AI crosses ‘red line’ after learning to replicate itself

 “Successful self-replication under no human assistance is the essential step for AI to outsmart the human beings, and is an early signal for rogue AIs,” the researchers warned.

-“That is why self-replication is widely recognized as one of the few red line risks of frontier AI systems.”
+“That is why self-replication is widely recognised as one of the few red line risks of frontier AI systems.”

 AI safety has become an increasingly prominent issue for researchers and lawmakers, with the technology potentially posing an existential threat to humanity.